ecchong/ecchong.github.io/_posts/2023/2023-08-09-aap-postgresql-with-kerberos.md

 title: Use Kerberos for AAP PostgreSQL Connection
 tags: ["ansible", "kerberos", "aap", "tower", "postgresql", "database", "idm" ]
 categories: Ansible
-last_modified_at: 2023-08-09
+last_modified_at: 2023-08-11
 published: true
 description: "Ansible Automation Platform - Using Kerberos to connect to PostgreSQL database"
 ---

 We have Red Hat Identity Management (IdM) setup in the lab to provide Kerberos authentication.
-This how-to will demonstrate setting up AAP to connect to its database use a Kerberos user without storing the password as clear text. `node74.lab.automate.nyc` is the PostgreSQL database server and `node71.lab.automate.nyc` is the AAP Controller.
+This how-to will demonstrate setting up AAP to connect to its database using a Kerberos user without storing the password in clear text. `node74.lab.automate.nyc` is the PostgreSQL database server and `node71.lab.automate.nyc` is the AAP Controller.
 All nodes are member of the `LAB.AUTOMATE.NYC` realm.

 ### Create an IdM user